Morgan Stanley graduate interview: advice on answering questions

 How to approach: Your example here doesn’t need to be one in which you officially led a group; it can be any time when you’ve had to lead or motivate people in some way.

 Maybe you led a discussion, a research team, or delegated tasks for a particular project.
-Teaching others a new skill or sharing information can also be considered a leadership role.
+Teaching others a new skill (in person or virtually) or sharing information can also be considered a leadership role.
 What Morgan Stanley wants to see is that you can support others and are happy to take control of a situation to ensure that it doesn’t spin out of control.